abbakary/app1234567891/backend/README.md

    uvicorn main:app --reload
    ```

-## Next Steps for the Frontend
+## Next Steps for the Frontend implementation

-Right now, your React app uses mocked data in `hooks/use-restaurant-data.ts`.
-To connect this new backend:
-1. Replace the inner logic of `useMenuItems`, `useOrder`, etc. with `fetch('http://localhost:8000/api/...')`.
-2. Inside your providers, connect to `ws://localhost:8000/ws` using standard WebSockets.
-When the frontend receives `"type": "NEW_ORDER"`, trigger a React Query query invalidation!